 Before you reach your destination, look into the local recycling rules.
 Every place is different and uses a different bin system so try and get familiar with them before you fly.

-If you’re staying in a villa, apartment or house, look up the collection dates so you know when to put your bins out.
+If you’re staying in a villa, apartment or house this summer, look up the collection dates so you know when to put your bins out.

 Food waste might be collected differently or there may be separate systems in place for plastics, paper and cans.
 Look out for recycling labels on your empty products, read instructions (where applicable) and rinse before throwing anything away.